Dynamics 365 Unified Interface: Frequently Asked Questions

 One reason for this is that the classic web interface contains various constructs which couldn’t translate well across other clients.

 And another driver of change is Dynamics trend to becoming ever more app-centric.
-With increasingly connected and diverse app modules being implemented to handle different workstreams it’s essential that apps only need to be designed once, quickly deployed and shared across clients rather without needing to develop and maintain multiple forms for each device or screen.
+With increasingly connected and diverse app modules being implemented to handle different work-streams it is essential that apps only need to be designed once, quickly deployed and shared across clients rather without needing to develop and maintain multiple forms for each device or screen.

 Microsoft’s answer has been to introduce the Unified Interface.